icco/GooGrade/branches/maintenance-1.1/README.md

  This is a bug fix release.

  New Features:

 * Account Settings

  Bug Fixes:

 * We now error out safely when trying to manage grades.
 * Lots of small UI changes

-### Release 1 - Azure Apple
+### Release 1 - Azure Apple ###

-  Our Initial Release!
-(Put more here....)
+The following features are available to teachers & teacher assistants:

+*   Manage Courses
+*   Manage Grades
+*   Manage Assignments
+*   Manage Accounts
+*   View Roster

+The following features are available to students:

+*   View Course
+*   View Grades
+*   View Assignments
+*   Account Settings (???)

+## Software Requirements

+This software will run in Firefox 3, Internet Explorer 7, or later versions of either.